jtablesaw/tablesaw/docs/userguide/tables.md

 Tables
 ======
 Tables are the primary data-type and general focus of Tablesaw.
 Here we’ll provide an overview of the operations they provide.
-This is a work in process.

-See JavaDoc for Table.java.
+Most of the sections below are for illustrative purposes, and typically will have their own section of the User Guide where they are examined more fully.
+For still more detail, see the JavaDoc for tech.tablesaw.api.Table.

+## Tables all the way down

 ## Import data

-Tablesaw can currently load data from character delimited text files (including CSV and Tab-separated files), and from any data source that can create a JDBC result set.
+Tablesaw can load data from character delimited text files (including CSV and Tab-separated files), from streams, and from any data source that can create a JDBC result set.
 As this includes essentially all relational databases, most of the world’s structured data in can be loaded without a prior transformation.

-Import from a CSV file
+### Import from a CSV file